As Jane Austen so poignantly put it way back in 1813…

 Google controls over 90% of the global online search market.
 That’s insane.
 It isn’t surprising, then, that even highly experienced marketers tend to forget about the other players out there when it comes to online advertising.
 Most notable amongst these is Bing, the second most popular search engine in the world.

-Microsoft are obviously doing something right with Bing — but what is it?
+Microsoft is obviously doing something right with Bing — but what is it?
 What gives Microsoft Advertising an edge over Google Ads?

 Less competition = lower CPC